Laura Taylor Swain

-Laura Anne Taylor Swain (born November 21, 1958) is an American lawyer and jurist serving as the chief judge of the United States District Court for the Southern District of New York.
+Laura Anne Taylor Swain (born 1958) is an American lawyer and jurist serving as the chief judge of the United States District Court for the Southern District of New York.
 She was appointed to the Southern District of New York in 2000 by President Bill Clinton and has served as its chief judge since 2021.
+She also serves as an Adjunct Professor at the Benjamin N. Cardozo School of Law, which is the law school of Yeshiva University.

 Education and career

-Swain was born on November 21, 1958, in Brooklyn.
+Swain was born in 1958, in Brooklyn.
 She graduated from Radcliffe College of Harvard University in 1979 with a Bachelor of Arts and from Harvard Law School in 1982 with a Juris Doctor.
 From 1982 until 1983, Swain worked as a law clerk for Judge Constance Baker Motley of the United States District Court for the Southern District of New York.
 From 1983 until 1996, Swain worked in private legal practice in New York City, practicing as an associate, and then counsel, in the areas of ERISA, employee benefits, executive compensation and employment law for the firm Debevoise & Plimpton.

 Swain also served as a member of the New York State Board of Law Examiners from 1986 to 1996.
 She chaired the advisory committee for the Federal Rules of Bankruptcy Procedure from 2007 to 2010.